San Jose Fish Passage Project

 Anne Coates, Executive Director, Cachuma Resource Conservation District: (805) 455-2820

-San Jose Creek is the largest sub-watershed within the Goleta Slough watershed, which is designated a Core 1 watershed for Southern California steelhead restoration in the Southern California Steelhead Recovery Plan (NMFS 2012).
+San Jose Creek is the largest sub-watershed within the Goleta Slough watershed, which is designated a Core 1 watershed for southern California steelhead restoration in the Southern California Steelhead Recovery Plan (NMFS 2012).
 The creek has perennial flows and high-quality steelhead habitat in the upper watershed, but access to the upper creek is impeded by three fish passage barriers.
-The Cachuma Resource Conservation District and its partners completed a Feasibility Study in 2015 that assessed improvement of these barriers and has subsequently completed plans for the project.
+South Coast Habitat Restoration (SCHR) and partners have completed 100% Administrative Engineering Designs.

-The project will implement the Feasibility Study by removing an obsolete dam (Barrier #1), an Arizona road crossing (Barrier #2) and a culverted earthen road crossing (Impediment #1) on San Jose Creek.
+The project will implement the 100% administrative engineering designs by removing an obsolete dam (Barrier #1), an Arizona road crossing (Barrier #2) and a culverted earthen road crossing (Impediment #1) on San Jose Creek.
 This project will allow steelhead to reach over two miles of currently inaccessible, high quality spawning and rearing habitat.
-The Cachuma Resource Conservation District is currently working with landowners to move into project implementation.
+SCHR is currently working with landowners and funders to move into project implementation.